revng/revng/docs/Overview.rst

 The other use case for rev.ng is to recompile the lifted IR to an executable binary.
 Typically, we do this for ensuring the accuracy for the lifting process, but there are interesting use cases.
 For example, an user might want to add off-the-shelf LLVM instrumentations such as `SanitizerCoverage <https://clang.llvm.org/docs/SanitizerCoverage.html>`_ and `AddressSanitizer <https://clang.llvm.org/docs/AddressSanitizer.html>`_ in order to perform coverage-guided fuzzing on binaries using `libFuzzer <https://llvm.org/docs/LibFuzzer.html>`_.
-If this is of interested for you, check out the `dedicated blog post <https://rev.ng/blog/fuzzing/post.html>`_.
+If this sounds interesting for you, check out the `dedicated blog post <https://rev.ng/blog/fuzzing/post.html>`_.

 Recompiling LLVM IR to executable code is trivial.
 After all, LLVM is a compiler framework.